charlax/antipatterns/code-antipatterns.md

   adds the exception stacktrace to the log message for instance).
 Silencing an exception won't make the error go away: all things being equal, it's better for something to break hard, than for an error to be silenced.
+* It is tempting to confound silencing the exception and fixing the exception.
+Say you're getting sporadic timeouts from a service.
+You might thing: let's ignore those timeouts and just do something else, like return an empty response.
+But this is very different from (1) actually finding the root cause for those timeouts (e.g. maybe a specific edge cases impacting certain objects) (2) doing proper graceful degradation (e.g. asking users to retry later because the request failed).

 In other words, ask yourself: would it be a problem if every single action was failing?
 If you're silencing the error, how would you know it's happening for